 By the way, if you don’t look at email marketing as a priority, you’re in the wrong business.

-Because every blogger/affiliate/marketer knows - the money is in the list!
+Every blogger/affiliate/marketer knows that the money is in the list!

 22) Create A Free Online Course